 Gift of Life Donor Program is responsible for working with the transplant teams to preserve the organs and safely transport them to waiting surgeons, patients, and families.
-The Howie’s House takes care of families while their loved ones are waiting to be transplanted, during recovery, and throughout post-transplant care.
+The Gift of Life Howie’s House takes care of families while their loved ones are waiting to be transplanted, during recovery, and throughout post-transplant care.
 While other transplant houses typically serve one transplant center, the Howie’s House serves all eight centers in its vicinity.
 “That’s pretty unique, and I’m very proud of that,” says Howard.

-In addition to affordable lodging, home-cooked meals, and transportation, the Howie’s House also provides education, counseling, and emotional support through its Caregiver Lifeline Program.
-The first of its kind, this program provides a supportive network and educational services specifically tailored to the needs of organ transplant patients, family members and caregivers — those staying at the Howie’s House as well as those living in the broader community.
+In addition to affordable lodging, home-cooked meals, and transportation, the Gift of Life Howie’s House also provides education, counseling, and emotional support through its Caregiver Lifeline Program.
+The first of its kind, this program provides a supportive network and educational services specifically tailored to the needs of organ transplant patients, family members and caregivers — those staying at the House as well as those living in the broader community.

-For the Torgersens, the Howie’s House is a “tool in a toolbox” to make life easier.
+For the Torgersens, the House is a “tool in a toolbox” to make life easier.
 “When you’re at that point of fear and anxiety — things that come with the unknown — there’s somebody that’s got your back.
 It doesn’t make anybody’s individual situation better, their difficulties are going to be just as challenging, but to know somebody’s got your back is meaningful.” explains Brian.

 Making every day count